-The Job Creation Act, while providing certain special relief to the victims of the Sept.
-11 terrorist attacks, is intended primarily to be an economic stimulus package that includes extensions of unemployment benefits and an estimated \$43 billion in tax reductions.
+The job creation act, while providing certain special relief to Sept.
+11 victims, is intended primarily to be an economic stimulus package that includes extensions of unemployment benefits and an estimated \$43 billion in tax reductions.

-These are key provisions in the Job Creation Act: Special depreciation.
+These are key provisions in the job creation act: Special depreciation.
 For certain qualified property defined in the act, there is an additional first-year depreciation deduction equal to 30 percent of the property's adjusted basis.
 That deduction is allowed in conjunction with the alternative minimum tax as well as regular taxes.

 Net operating losses.
 The Internal Revenue Code allows a taxpayer to "carry back" net operating losses from a business from the current year to the immediately preceding years.
-The Job Creation Act temporarily extends the general net operating loss carry-back period from two years to five.
+The job creation act temporarily extends the general net operating-loss carry-back period from two years to five.
 A taxpayer may elect not to use the carry-back provisions, but that decision is irrevocable.
-In addition, qualifying net operating loss deductions involving tax years that end during 2001 and 2002 may be used to offset 100 percent of a taxpayer's income subject to the alternative minimum tax.
+In addition, qualifying net operating-loss deductions involving tax years that end during 2001 and 2002 may be used to offset 100 percent of a taxpayer's income subject to the alternative minimum tax.